kacperbojakowski/final-project/02-overview/2-what-does-a-technical-writer-do/index.md

 ### Isn't it ironic?

 You would probably expect a technical writer to... write, or at least to have most of their tasks involve writing.
 Here comes the surprise.
 In reality, much of a technical writer's work may not consist in writing at all.
 It can be editing texts.
 It can be gathering and synthesizing data.
 It can be maintaining and reusing content.
 It can even be writing some code – but not necessarily writing in human-readable language.
-This, of course, will differ from job to job, often considerably.
+Those tasks will, of course, vary from job to job.
 Unfortunately, the obscurity is here to stay until everyone agrees on what technical writing actually is – and that doesn't seem to be coming anytime soon.

 ![Technical writer meme](../../images/technical-writer-meme.jpg)
 *Pretty much this.* | Image source: [Technical Writer in China](https://twchina.wordpress.com/technical-writers-who-are-they/)